ravipanchani-tomtom/sample-ml-lifecycle/README.md

 2. Open your web browser and navigate to `http://localhost:8000`.

 3. Use the "Start Training" and "Stop Training" buttons to control the training process.
 The training metrics (loss and accuracy) will be displayed on a single chart with two different colored lines.

+4. After training, you can test the model on random images from the test set and view the results.

+5. View the summary of experiments to see the best training and test accuracies for each model.

 ## File Structure